aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/installation.md

 <br><br>

 #### Vendors
 If you do not have Telerik credentials, but do have a license and the files of KendoUI PRO, you can install KendoUI via the "Vendors" method.
 Essentially, this is a folder named `vendors` containing `js` and `styles` folders from KendoUI PRO distribution, located at the root of your installation.
-With a JSPM configuration option, you tell the aurelia-kendoui-plugin to access the Kendo files from this `vendors` folder - as shown in [this configuration map entry](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-plugin/blob/master/sample/config.js#L47).
+With a JSPM configuration option, you tell the aurelia-kendoui-bridge to access the Kendo files from this `vendors` folder - as shown in [this configuration map entry](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-bridge/blob/master/sample/config.js#L47).

 __We recommend this method if you have Kendo PRO files, have a license, but don't have Telerik credentials or if you have an evaluation copy of KendoUI PRO__.